wavemaker/docs/learn/on-premise/wme-launching-instances-in-azure.md

 **Mounting Disk in Platform Virtual Machines**
   - For ssh into the platform virtual machine use the following command.
-     - If you using the ssh key method for login use thefollowing command
+     - If you using the ssh key method for login use the following command
      ```
      ssh -i /path/to/ssh-privatekey username@ipaddress
      ```
-     - If you using the ssh username and password for login use the folowing command.
+     - If you using the ssh username and password for login use the following command.
      ```
      ssh username@ipaddress
      ```